ChloeZhu1/ChloeZhu1.github.io/_pages/research-experience.md

 <h2 id="topoi">Indepedent Study on Topology</h2>
 * I studied the [invariants of the complements of complex hypersurfaces](https://chloezhu1.github.io/math/topdetails) by analyzing the topology of $\mathbb{C}^2 \setminus \mathit{C}$ through localized homology and linking number constructions.
-* By isolating a canonical linking direction and localizing the associated group ring, I define an invariant $\delta_0(\mathit{C})$ that measures the size of first homology in a way that is stable under deformation.
+* By isolating a canonical linking direction and localizing the associated group ring, I defined an invariant $\delta_0(\mathit{C})$ that measures the size of first homology in a way that is stable under deformation.
 * I showed that, when finite, this invariant coincides with the degree of the Alexander polynomial, providing a conceptual and computable bridge between homological and classical polynomial invariants.
 <br>
 [Presentation](/files/Fangjun_Bonn_Presentation.pdf) (Please see the second half "Invariants of Hypersurface Complements")